rl1987/trickster.dev/tricksterblog/content/post/scraping-product-data-from-nike.md

 What we developed here was a quite simple Scrapy project that was based on some quite basic forms of reverse engineering.

+One last thing to note is the discounted employee price that we were able to scrape from API.
+This is a slightly hidden piece of information that regular web user is not supposed to see, but one can scrape it by knowing how to tap into the API.